beginning of content

 Summary

-Pain after an operation is common but there is no need for you to be in a lot of pain.
+Pain after a procedure is common but you do not need to be in a lot of pain.
 Pain relief after surgery is usually safe and effective but complications can happen.

 IMPORTANT INFORMATION